Two stability theorems on plethysms of Schur functions: Signed Weight Lemma

 Note in particular that the conditions imply that the matrix $K(M)$ is constant for $M$ sufficiently large.
 It is routine to check that a $k$-subsystem of a stable partition system for the family $g_\pi$ is a stable partition system, again for the family $g_\pi$.
-For an extended example of a stable partition system, see \S\ref{sec:extendedExample}.
 The general results we need on stable partition systems are in \S\ref{sec:stablePartitionSystems}.

 \begin{example} Let $g_\pi = h_\pi$ for all $\pi \in \Par$ and let $\pmap : \Par \rightarrow \Par$ be defined by $\pmap(\sigma) = \sigma + (1)$.
 Fix a partition $\lambda$ and let